Sachi Sri Kantha: Work as a biographer

-Since December 2012, Sri Kantha is currently serializing a biography on M.G.
-Ramachandran (aka MGR, 1917-1987), the renowned stage-cinema actor and Tamil Nadu chief minister, in a Tamil ethnic community website.
+Since December 2012, Sri Kantha is currently serializing a biography on M. G. Ramachandran (aka MGR, 1917-1987), the renowned Indian actor and Tamil Nadu chief minister, in a Tamil ethnic community website.
 Among all the biographies published on MGR in either Tamil or English so far, this biography offers committed attention and analysis of MGR’s filmography (1936-1978) of four decades.